David Williams (offensive lineman)

-David Wayne Williams (born June 21, 1966) is an American former college and professional football player who was an offensive tackle in the National Football League (NFL) for nine seasons during the 1980s and 1990s.
+David Wayne Williams (born June 21, 1966) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for nine seasons during the 1980s and 1990s.
 Williams played college football for the University of Florida.
-He was a first-round pick in the 1989 NFL Draft, and played professionally for the Houston Oilers and the New York Jets of the NFL.
+He was a first-round pick in the 1989 NFL draft, and played professionally for the Houston Oilers and the New York Jets of the NFL.

 Early life

 Williams was born in Mulberry, Florida in 1966.
 He attended Lakeland High School in Lakeland, Florida, where he was an offensive lineman for the Lakeland Dreadnaughts high school football team.
 While he played for the Dreadnaughts, the team won a district championship in 1983, and regional championships in 1982 and 1984.
 He and was named a Parade magazine and USA Today All-American after his senior season.

 Williams was inducted into the Lakeland High School Sports Hall of Fame in 1993.
 In 2007, twenty-two years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Williams as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.